 The process begins when I meet with administrators to identify specific areas of need.
 Next, a workshop or presentation to the staff provides an overview of the literacy practices that can address those needs.
 Then comes a series of model lessons within select classrooms.
 These lessons demonstrate specific strategies, routines, and/or activities.
 Each lesson is followed by discussion and reflection, typically with one or two teachers, but sometimes with a group.
 My lessons allow teachers to watch and reflect, which many find to be refreshing.
 And they always include instructional techniques common to all good teaching, including positive reinforcement, direct and explicit instruction, and engagement techniques.

 This professional development process is a collaborative one and allows for problem solving in a supportive, non-competitive environment, as well as for the sharing of ideas between teachers in other classrooms and grade levels.
 And because multi-day, classroom-based coaching emphasizes trust, a focus on individual needs, and regular follow-up, this professional development model is much more effective than typical in-service trainings.
 Just ask some of the very satisfied teachers and administrators whom I have worked with over the years!

 Specific areas of focus

 Writers' Workshop 101

-This residency helps districts develop a process-based writing program across grade levels.
+This coaching series helps districts develop a process-based writing program across grade levels.
 A Writers' Workshop program involves choice for students, conferencing, sharing, differentiation, and teaching grammar and "craft" through the act of writing.
 A Writers' Workshop model also teaches students the three types of CCSS writing: opinion/argumentative, informative, and narrative.

 Comprehension Strategies Across Space and Time

 I model for teachers, as I teach their students, comprehension strategies and activities that lead to deeper understanding.
 Every strategy and activity relates to the most powerful and necessary areas of metacognition, namely activating prior knowledge, summarizing, asking and answering questions, making connections, and visualizing.
 The following strategies and activities, which work across grade levels and content areas such as science and social studies, are the focus of my lessons:

 RACE and Grist: Text-Dependent Analysis